arevlo/claude-code-workflows/plugins/arevlo-context/README.md

 # Context Management

-Slash commands for saving and loading Claude Code session context to multiple destinations.
+Slash commands for saving and loading Claude Code session context and plans to multiple destinations.

 ## Installation